 Whatever your speed group, you will be looked after like a pro-cyclist with a mechanics support van following each group carrying service wheels and service bikes so no more fixing punctures at the side of the road.

-The five groups based on both ability and experience.
-The actual speeds of the groups will be based on rider distribution, but will generally be as listed below:
+The actual speeds of the groups will be based on rider distribution, but will generally be:

 Group 1: 30+ km/h

 Group 4: 26-27 km/h

 Not sure what to expect?
 The HotChillee Ride Captains have put together some advice, top tips and an insight into what to expect riding in the different speed groups on a HotChillee event.
 Visit the HotChillee Blog to read more.

 “Riding The London-Paris was a fantastic experience.
 Riding with top class riders such as Stephen Roche was as close as I’ll ever get to feeling like a professional cyclist.
 The camaraderie was terrific.”

 James Cracknell – Double Olympic Champion & Adventurer

 - Monthly supported group rides from registration to the event